 Lucia Klander

-Lucia Klander is a visual communicator and art director, born and based in London, UK.
+Lucia Klander is a context driven visual communicator and designer specialising in art direction, born and based in London, UK.

 Her expertise spans across branding, print, and digital design, as well as photo and art direction for both graphic and motion design projects.